slowernews/wisdom-tldr/README.md

 > *'If a buddy calls and needs to get a drink, you always go.
 No matter the hour, how busy you are, or what else you have going on.'*

 > *'Discover each man’s thumbscrew.' -- Robert Greene (33rd law of power)*

-> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

 On improvisation is more productive to say 'yes and' instead of 'yes but'.
 Get rid of ego and add value.
 No judgment.